forss-it/transedit/README.md

        //you can use the helper functions to quicker get keys transEdit()->key('key');
        transEdit('key');

+       //It's also possible to replace variables
+       transEdit('You have $1 months left on your subscription of $2.', ['12', 'Netflix']);

        ##set current locale for whole system to use##
        transEdit()->setCurrentLocale('locale');